Shopify/hydrogen/.changeset/cool-chefs-battle.md

 'skeleton': patch
 ---

-Use new Storefront API parameters in 2024-01 to fix redirection to the product's default variant when there are unknown query params in the URL.
+Use new parameters introduced in Storefront API v2024-01 to fix redirection to the product's default variant when there are unknown query params in the URL.

 ```diff
 -   selectedVariant: variantBySelectedOptions(selectedOptions: $selectedOptions) {